asktami/noteful-app/README.md

 - Each route should have a header, main section, and a sidebar section

-- Every route will have the same header section, the app's title should be a link to the main route.
+- Every route will have the same header section, the app's title should be a link to the main route

 - The main route: - Should be displayed when the path is / - The main section will display all of the available notes - - Each note should show it's name and modified date - The sidebar will display a list of folders with none selected

 - The dynamic folder route: - Should be displayed when the path is /folder/<with-a-folder-id-here> - The folder-id will reference an id of one of the folders in state - The main section should display only the notes that are "in" the selected folder - The sidebar should display the folder list with the selected folder highlighted

-- The dynamic note route: - Should be displayed when the path is /notes/<with-a-note-id-here> - The note-id will reference an id of one of the notes in state - The main section should display the currently selected notes name, modified date and content - The sidebar should display the folder of the currently selected note as well as a "back" button.
+- The dynamic note route: - Should be displayed when the path is /notes/<with-a-note-id-here> - The note-id will reference an id of one of the notes in state - The main section should display the currently selected notes name, modified date and content - The sidebar should display the folder of the currently selected note as well as a "back" button

 - Use the React Context API instead of prop drilling

 - Implement fetch requests to two endpoints when the application mounts: /folders and /notes.
-Store the response from these requests using a setState inside the main App component.
+Store the response from these requests using a setState inside the main App component

-- The API calls can be made to either a local json server or a PostgreSQL database.
+- The API calls can be made to either a **local json server** or a **PostgreSQL database**

-- Implement the delete button for each note in the list in the main route and folder route.
+- Implement the delete button for each note in the list in the main route and folder route

-- Implement the delete button on the note page, if the delete is successful, redirect to the / path.
+- Implement the delete button on the note page, if the delete is successful, redirect to the / path

-- Implement "add-folder" and "add-note" controlled component forms.
+- Implement "add-folder" and "add-note" controlled component forms

-- Implement "edit-folder" and "edit-note" controlled component forms.
+- Implement "edit-folder" and "edit-note" controlled component forms

 ### Noteful JSON server